 We do year-round homeschooling, but recently, we took a little break to adjust to a life with a new baby.
 When, after six weeks of no school, I asked my son to pick his math curriculum (Waldorf Math, Singapore math, or computer-based CTC Math), he surprised me with his announcement that he doesn’t like math anymore.

 I have always been a “you are responsible for your own education” type of parent.
 All those long talks about making your own choices would seem insincere, if I now turned around and said, “I can’t let you avoid math because you decided you don’t like it.
 You have to do the math lessons, whether you like it or not.”
 But with the new baby in my arms and black circles under my eyes, I really didn’t have it in me to be inspirational and accepting.
 I just needed some sort of math to be done every day and with very little energy and time investment from me.
 How could I reignite his interest in math without too much strain on my sleep-deprived mind?

 And then I remembered the other time my son said he didn’t like something.
 That was when he decided that he didn’t like reading anymore.
 I got him the Dragon Master Series and read the first two books to him out loud.
 Then I pretended to be too busy to continue (I don’t have to pretend to be busy actually.
 My to-do list is a mile long).
 He complained about it for a bit, then picked up book #3 and started reading it on his own.
 Book #4 was a natural next step after that.
 By book #5 there was no stopping him.
-Book #6 was read in one day and book #7 in one setting.
+Book #6 was read in one day and book #7 in one sitting.
 Book #8 is coming out in the fall, and he can’t wait for it.

 So, how could I make math so enticing, he couldn’t help but want to do it?
 And how could I turn it into a series?

 Star Wars Math